chrisg2/snaptest-dotnet/docs/NakedSnapTest.md

 1. Ensure the snapshotted value is stored in the file `{SnapshotDirectory}/{SnapshotName}{SnapshotExtension}` as specified in the settings.
 (The default `SnapshotExtension` is `.txt`.)

-1. Call `Snapshot.Compare(actual, settings)` to compare the `actual` value to the snapshotted value identified according to the details in `settings`.
+1. Call `Snapshot.CompareTo(actual, settings)` to compare the `actual` value to the snapshotted value identified according to the details in `settings`.

 Here is an example (from https://github.com/chrisg2/snaptest-dotnet/tree/main/examples/SnapTest.Examples/Santa.cs):